SaifRehman/ICP-Airways/README.md

 ![icp7](icp7.png)
 1. *DATABASE*:- is your database name, which should be SAMPLE
 2. *PORT*:- is your exposed db2 port from port 5000, get this port by running and finding db2 service ``` kubectl get service ```
-3. *HOSTNAME*:- is your icpip
+3. *HOSTNAME*:- is your db2 service name of db2
-4. *ODM*:- is your ODM buisness api you have created, get odm port number by running and finding the exposed port ``` kubectl get service ```
+4. *ODM*:- is your ODM api, replace dns with your service name of odm ``` kubectl get service ```
-5. *HttpProvider*:- replace the ip with your icp ip.
-This is provider to connect with ethereum proxy
-6. *CONTRACTADRESS* and *ETHEREUMACCOUNT*:- get your contract address and ethereum account by running app.js in ```contracts``` folder. also, replace ip with your icp ip
+5. *CELERY_RESULT_BACKEND*:- replace dns with ur rabbitmq service name
+6. *HOSTNAMEMARIADB*:- replace with mariadb servicename
+7. *HOSTNAMEMONGODB*:- replace with mongodb servicename
 ```
 $ npm i
 $ node app.js